Board of Governors

 Self-Nominate or Recommend a Candidate

-Our Nominating Committee is seeking candidates to serve on the CFA Institute Board of Governors.
+Our Nominating Committee seeks for candidates to serve on the CFA Institute Board of Governors, annually.

 Board Policies and Documents